fluxcd/flux2/docs/release/controllers.md

 Minor releases are intended for backwards compatible feature additions and improvements.
 Note that breaking changes may occur if required by a security vulnerability fix.

 In addition, minor releases are used when updating Kubernetes dependencies such as `k8s.io/api` from one minor version to another.

 In effect, this means a new minor version will at least be released for all Flux controllers approximately every four months, following each Kubernetes minor version release.
-To properly validate the controllers against the latest Kubernetes version, we typically allocate a time window of at least two weeks for end-to-end testing of Flux controllers.
+To properly validate the controllers against the latest Kubernetes version, we typically allocate a time window of around two weeks for end-to-end testing of Flux controllers.

 It is worth noting that in certain scenarios where project dependencies are not in sync with the Kubernetes version or conflicts arise, this two-week timeframe may prove insufficient, requiring additional time to address the issues appropriately.

 ### Major releases